ovh/docs/pages/platform/databases/m3aggregator_01_capabilities/guide.pl-pl.md

 #### Network

-Public networking can be used for all the offers.
+Public as well as private networking (vRack) can be used for all the offers.

-Private networking (vRack) is available for *Business* and *Enterprise*.

 When using private networking, some network ports get created in the private network of your choice.
 Thus, further operations on that network might suffer from some restrictions - e.g. you won't be able to delete the network if you didn't stop the Public Cloud Databases services first.